jorgemanrubia/forceps/README.md

 # Forceps

-Have you ever needed to copy a given user from the production database into your local database in order to debug some obscure bug?
+Have you ever needed to copy a given user from a production database into your local database in order to debug some obscure bug?
 Forceps is for you.

-Forceps lets you copy sub-models from one database into another.
+Forceps lets you copy related models from one database into another.
 The source and target databases must support an active record connection.
 Typically, your source database is a remote production database and your target database is a local development one.
 The terms _local_ and _remote_ appears with this usage in mind thorough the API and code.

 ## Installing